AjeetGupta/learning/docs/Genrative AI.md

     16. Embeddings and Vector Data Stores in LangChain

-# Module 10 : Hands on with LangChain
+# 10. Hands on with LangChain

     1. Understanding PromptTemplate + LLM + OutputParser